This unique and internationally focused LLM programme explores how the law responds to, regulates, and promotes new and emerging technologies.

 This LLM will enable you to develop an advanced knowledge of domains where law engages with technology, awareness of the problems in the area and understanding of the differing approaches to their solution.

 A minimum UK 2:1 honours degree, or its international equivalent, in law.

-We will also consider candidates with a UK 2:1 honours degree, or its international equivalent, in a social science subject.
+Candidates with a UK 2:1 honours degree, or its international equivalent, in a social science subject will also be considered.